sudeeprp/rapa-home/contribute.md

 Accept input as an array of strings and output the questions as another array.

-Prior art using `langchain`: https://github.com/Ritunjay-11/langchainqna
+Prior art using `langchain`: <https://github.com/Ritunjay-11/langchainqna>

 ## Write for the reader

 Force writers to focus on their readers.
-Write a GitHub action to take a public repo and analyze all the markdown files in there.
+Write a GitHub action to take a public repository and analyze all the markdown files in there.

 Use rules-based tools such as `vale` to call out anti-patterns such as passive voice, use of first person, and weasel words.

 Use LLMs to ask questions and generate alternatives.

-Prior art using `vale`: https://github.com/RaPaLearning/write4u
+Prior art using `vale`: <https://github.com/RaPaLearning/write4u>

 ## Code-review analytics